 -by any other interested person

-Request of Examination is filed by filling Form 18.
+Request of Examination is filed by filing Form 18.
 The interested person (third party) has to submit appropriate evidence of his interest in the particular patent application.

-Form-18 has to be filed, specifying the details of the patent applicant or other interested person, application number, title, date of filing and publication date along with the prescribed fees.
+Form-18 has to be filed, specifying the details of the patent applicant or other interested people, application number, title, date of filing and publication date along with the prescribed fees.

 It is very significant to follow the patent office timelines.
-Otherwise it is advisable to file the request for examination, while filing patent application.
+Otherwise, it is advisable to file the request for examination, while filing the patent application.

-What is First Examination Report under the Patent Act?
+What is the First Examination Report under the Patent Act?

-The Applicant should reply the objections (if any) and place the application in order for grant within 12 months from the date of issue of the FER (First Examination Report).
-In this case too, if the reply to the examination report is not made within prescribed time limit, which is 12 months, the application is deemed to be abandoned.
+The Applicant should reply to the objections (if any) and place the application in order for a grant within 6 months from the date of issue of the FER (First Examination Report).
+In this case too, if the reply to the examination report is not made within the prescribed time limit, which is 6 months, the application is deemed to be abandoned.

 What is the fees I need to pay for making Request for Patent Examination?